Can we save the Open Web?

 But the internet has changed drastically over the last decade.
 It's become a more closed web.
-Rather than a decentralized and open landscape, many people today primarily interact with a handful of large platform companies online, such as Google or Facebook.
-To many users, Facebook and Google aren't part of the internet -- they are the internet.
+Rather than a decentralized and open landscape, many people today primarily interact with a handful of large platform companies online, such as Facebook.
+To many users, Facebook isn't part of the internet — they are the internet.

 It's undeniable that companies like Google and Facebook have made the web much easier to use and helped bring billions online.
 They've provided a forum for people to connect and share information, and they've had a huge impact on human rights and civil liberties.
 These are many things for which we should applaud them.